cloudnative-pg/cloudnative-pg/contribute/README.md

 developing.
 All you have to do is follow the instructions you find in ["Setting up your development environment for CloudNativePG"](development_environment/README.md).

 ---

+## Your testing environment for CloudNativePG

+Can you manually test your patch for all the supported PostgreSQL versions on all the supported Kubernetes versions?
+You probably agree this is not feasible (have you ever heard of the inverted pyramid of testing?).

+This is the reason why we have invested since day 1 of CloudNativePG in automated testing.
+Please refer to ["Running E2E tests on your environment"](./e2e_testing_environment/README.md) for detailed information.

+---